-Cold Lobster Roll
+MAINE: Lobster Roll

 Just as Connecticut braves the cold, snowy winters with a warm lobster roll, Maine is notably known for its cold lobster rolls.
-The difference: Unlike CT’s steamy chunks, Maine lobster is chilled and tossed with mayo and celery or scallions into a seafood salad that's then piled over a special bun called the "New England."
+The difference: Unlike Connecticut's steamy chunks, Maine lobster is chilled and tossed with mayo and celery or scallions into a seafood salad that's then piled over a special bun called the "New England."

 You really can't go wrong with a fresh-baked crab cake dipped in tangy tartar sauce.
-And Maryland does it best by baking its cakes with blue crabs straight from Chesapeake Bay.
+And Maryland does it best by baking its cakes with blue crabs straight from the Chesapeake Bay.

-New England Clam Chowder
+MASSACHUSETTS: New England Clam Chowder

 A trip to Cape Cod would be incomplete without a bowl of New England clam chowder.
-The hearty soup is concocted with clams, potatoes, onions, and milk or cream—which lends the chowder its signature richness and white color.
+The hearty soup is concocted with clams, potatoes, onions, and milk or cream, which lends the chowder its signature richness and white color.
 The brew was believed to be introduced to the northern states by either French, Nova Scotian, or British settlers and was a staple in the region's diet in the 1700s.